kovidgoyal/kitty/docs/graphics-protocol.rst

 By default, the entire image will be displayed (images wider than the available width will be truncated on the right edge).
 You can choose a source rectangle (in pixels) as the part of the image to display.
 This is done with the keys: ``x, y, w, h`` which specify the top-left corner, width and height of the source rectangle.
+The displayed area is the intersection of the specified rectangle with the source image rectangle.

 You can also ask the terminal emulator to display the image in a specified rectangle (num of columns / num of lines), using the control codes ``c,r``. ``c`` is the number of columns and `r` the number of rows.
 The image will be scaled (enlarged/shrunk) as needed to fit the specified area.
 Note that if you specify a start cell offset via the ``X,Y`` keys, it is not added to the number of rows/columns.
+If only one of either ``r`` or ``c`` is specified, the other one is computed based on the source image aspect ratio, so that the image is displayed without distortion.

 Finally, you can specify the image *z-index*, i.e. the vertical stacking order.
 Images placed in the same location with different z-index values will be blended if